Smattr/clink/README.rst

   contains non-ASCII characters?
 Now you can.
 * **Exact jumps** – Clink opens Vim not only at the right line, but at the right column for the entry you’ve asked for.
-* **Extended regex supported in all fields** - Can’t remember the exact name of a symbol?
+* **Regex** - Can’t remember the exact name of a symbol?
 Want to search for multiple similar symbols at once?
-Clink has you covered.
+Clink supports extended regex in all search fields.
 * **Fewer features** – Cscope’s options to find files and regex text are now better served by any__ number__ of__ other__ tools__ and are not included in Clink.